boschresearch/shellmock/docs/usage.md

 - `delete` / `unmock`:
   Remove all mocks for an executable.
 - `is-mock`:
-  Determine whether an executable has been mocked by shellmock.
+  Determine whether an executable has been mocked by Shellmock.
 - `help`:
   Provide a help text.